17.00 Sexual Misconduct Review

 - That new evidence has become available which is sufficient to alter the decision and which the appellant was not aware of or which could not have been reasonably obtained at the time of the original review.

-- That the sanction imposed is excessive, insufficient or inappropriate.
+- That the sanction imposed is grossly disproportionate to the violation found.

-- Upon receipt of the written appeal, the other principal party to the original complaint (complaining student or accused student) is notified in writing within one business day and provided 10 business days to respond in writing to the appeal.
-Should an appeal be filed, the other party also will be notified of the basis for the appeal.
-If new evidence is provided as part of the appeal, that new evidence will also be shared with the other party.
+F. Upon receipt of the written appeal, the other principal party to the original complaint (Complainant or Respondent) should be is notified in writing within one business day and provided 2 weeks to respond in writing to the appeal.

-- The written decision will be issued through the Office of the Vice Provost for Student Affairs or designee to all principal parties to the initial review.
-The university will provide both the reporting student and the accused student at the same time the final results of the disciplinary proceeding.
+N. The university will provide both the reporting student and the accused student at the same time the final results of the disciplinary proceeding.
 Final results are available only after the appeal process has been exhausted, or waived, and the university has made a final determination in the matter.
-The final result will include the determination whether or not there was a violation and the reasons, and the reporting student and the accused student will be given a summary of any sanction imposed.
+The final result will include the determination whether or not there was a violation and the reasons, and the reporting student and the accused student will be given a summary of the sanctions imposed.